Skip navigation

 O*NET-SOC Description

 Evaluate, authorize, or recommend approval of commercial, real estate, or credit loans.
 Advise borrowers on financial status and payment methods.
-Includes mortgage loan officers and agents, collection analysts, loan servicing officers, and loan underwriters.
+Includes mortgage loan officers and agents, collection analysts, loan servicing officers, loan underwriters, and payday loan officers.

 Sample of Reported Job Titles